-Bachelor of Science in Biochemistry (Certified by the American Chemical Society)
+Bachelor of Science in Biochemistry

 Minor in Chemistry

 Chemistry is the study of matter, its properties, and how it changes.
 An understanding of chemical principles is required to fully understand most scientific disciplines such as biology, medicine, physics, environmental science, geology, materials science, pharmaceuticals, agriculture, forensic science, most branches of engineering, and even studio art.
 Chemists not only study molecules that nature provides but also synthesize new molecules to be used in many of these fields.